makarcz/RobotsMazeRace/RobEnvMK/Common/ReadMe.txt

 Summary of the race rules:

-- robot can't not hit any walls, that's a game over condition
+- robot can't hit any walls, that's a game over condition
-- robot can't idle (not send any commands) for 2000 or more steps
+- robot can't idle (not send any commands) for more than MaxIdleSteps (*)
-- robot can't be stuck within radius of 300 * robot_step_length for
+- robot can't be stuck within radius of StuckRadius * Step for more than MaxStuckSteps steps
-  10000 or more steps
 - robot which reaches the exit first, wins
 - environment stops when there are no more bots alive

+(*) MaxIdleSteps, StuckRadius, Step and MaxStuckSteps are configuration setup
+    parameters.

 Corresponding counters for idle or stuck robots are reset when robot sends the command or robot moves out of the 300 step size radius before they reach